 The mission of Clear Advantage is to provide our patients with the most technologically advanced vision correction options in New England.
-Our highly experienced surgical staff is dedicated to educating patients on a variety of refractive procedures in a personalized and comfortable manner.
+Our highly experienced surgical staff is dedicated to educating patients on a variety of refractive procedures including LASIK, PRK, Visian ICL, and Bladeless technologies.

 Centrally located in Portsmouth, NH, and just one hour from Boston, MA, Manchester, NH and Portland, ME, Clear Advantage is easily accessible.
 Located just two buildings away from Portsmouth Regional Hospital, our location at 155 Borthwick Avenue is in the heart of the seacoast medical community and home to some of the top medical professionals in the world.

 Understanding Your Vision

 Clear vision is achieved when light rays are focused and processed by the many parts of the eye.
 Light travels from an object and enters the eyes through the cornea, which is the transparent outer covering at the front of the eye.
 The cornea helps focus, or “refract” the light, which then passes into the interior of the eye through the pupil.
 The iris, or color portion of your eye, opens and closes — like a camera shutter — making the pupil larger at night to allow more light in, and smaller in sunlight to decrease brightness.
 Next, the light passes through the lens of the eye, which changes shape to focus the light onto the retina at the back of the eye.